unkn0wn107/lysmarine_gen/README.md

 * 4 GB memory or higher (2 GB works too but not for many concurrent programs)
 * Touchscreen with resolution 1024x600 or higher and size 10" or more (800x480 and 7" works too but few of the programs will open too big dialog boxes)
 * Suitable (unless you find something better) waterproof touchscreen display for your cockpit (TouchThink TPC-CD-M101, 10.1", 1280x800, IP65): https://www.touchtecs.com/
-* WiFi and LTE/4G router (not a requirement, gl-x750 Spitz OpenWrt router): https://www.gl-inet.com/products/gl-x750/
+* Wi-Fi and LTE/4G router (not a requirement, gl-x750 Spitz OpenWrt router): https://www.gl-inet.com/products/gl-x750/
 * Quark-elec Marine multiplexers seems has a good product line (or you can just use this BBN OS image but considering all waterproof connectors and hardware customization these commercial multiplexers be nicer choice): https://www.quark-elec.com/product-category/marine/multiplexers/ Another (even cheaper) option: http://www.yakbitz.com/